 Luisa worked in President Obama’s U.S. Department of Education in Washington, DC while completing her studies in Political Economy and Education at Georgetown University.
 She knows teachers and school staff can change lives — she saw it first hand teaching 4th graders and leading a mentoring and advocacy literacy program for historically underserved 3rd graders.
 Luisa eventually came home to Miami to launch her own business, Lulu’s Ice Cream, through which she has reimagined what students can learn in the workplace.

 Luisa’s career narrative as a change-agent, thought-leader, mentor, and education advocate was built on what MDCPS taught her.
-As our next school board member, Luisa will inspire and empower the next generation.
+As our school board member, Luisa fights to empower the next generation.